Healthy Flaming Katy (Kalanchoe blossfeldiana) in bright indirect, also known as Flaming Katy

 Tips

 Spring and summer are optimal.
-Use cactus mix for drainage.
+A practical check: use cactus mix for drainage.

 Use the App Alongside This Care Guide